paulstuartparker/terminalChess/README.md

 #### The Computer Playing Against Itself!

 To run the game clone this repository, navigate to the chess folder, and run the command 'ruby game.rb'.
 It may be necessary to run the command 'gem install colorize' as well.
+Make sure you have the latest version of ruby installed.